 I’ve been on many shoots where I’ve asked interviewees: “What’s the weirdest thing you’ve ever tried in the name of beauty?”
-Every time, I thought to myself, “Wow, my answer would be so boring.”
+Every time I thought to myself, “Wow, my answer would be so boring.”
 (Side note: Real silkworm cocoons is the best answer I’ve ever heard.)
-All that changed for me this past Monday night at 5:05 PM, when I walked through the door of Fuzz Wax Bar, Toronto’s go-to hair removal spot.
+All that changed for me one Monday night at 5:05 PM, when I walked through the door of Fuzz Wax Bar, Toronto’s go-to hair removal spot.
 My purpose for being there?
 I was getting my first-ever Vajacial.

 Yes, it is what it sounds like—a facial for my vagina.
 Fuzz describes it on their site as “a treatment designed to prep and pamper your skin between wax appointments.
 A six-step treatment to thoroughly care for, correct, and calm your skin.”
 My aesthetician, Chanel, tells me it’s also great for preventing annoying little bumps on your bikini line and future ingrown hairs.

 While I waited, my mind raced with questions: Is this going to hurt?
 What the f*ck is this “wand tool” that they use?
 Am I about to ~*glow*~ down there?
 WHAT AM I DOING HERE?